ygalblum/blog-inlets/blog/post.md

 ---
 layout: post
-title: Run and expose Kubernetes Pod based Applicatios using Quadlet and Inlets
+title: Run and expose Kubernetes Pod based Application using Quadlet and Inlets
 description: As a Kubernetes user, you can use the same YAML file to expose your application using Inlets
 author: Ygal Blum & Valentin Rothberg
 tags: podman quadlet containers